Difference equations and Omega functions: Introduction

 for some constant $C>0$ and $0\leq c<2\pi$, is finite dimensional of dimension $d$. \end{theorem}

 Moreover, we build an explicit basis of the vector space of solutions with Special Functions, that we call Omega functions, that generalize Euler Gamma function.
 There is a large classical literature on linear difference equations with polynomial coefficients by Poincar\'e \cite{Poi}, Birkhoff \cite{Bi}, Carmichael \cite{Ca}, N\"orlund \cite{No}, and, more recently, solutions with vertical exponential growth have been studied by Barkatou \cite{Ba} and Duval \cite{Du} following work of Ramis.
-The analysis of the equation of this article is self-contained and independent of the classical theory.
+Even as early as 1739, Euler studied these difference equations with linear coefficients in \cite{[E123]}.
+The analysis of the functional equation in this article is self-contained and independent of the classical theory.